Jailbreaking and Mitigation of Vulnerabilities in Large Language Models: Defense Mechanisms Against Jailbreak Attacks

 Prompt filtering identifies and rejects potentially harmful prompts before processing by the LLM.
 This is achieved through methods such as perplexity-based filters, keyword filters, and real-time monitoring.

 Perplexity-based filters use the perplexity score, which measures how well a language model predicts a sequence of tokens, to detect unusual or unexpected prompts \cite{Jain2023Baseline}.
 Adversarial prompts often exhibit higher perplexity scores than benign prompts, due to unusual word combinations or grammatical structures.
-However, these filters may produce false positives, rejecting legitimate prompts with high perplexity scores. \cite{Wei2023Jailbroken} demonstrated that even state-of-the-art models such as GPT-4 and Claude v1.3 are vulnerable to adversarial attacks exploiting weaknesses in safety training.
+However, these filters may produce false positives, rejecting legitimate prompts with high perplexity scores.
+Moreover, perplexity-based filters alone are insufficient: Wei et al. \cite{Wei2023Jailbroken} demonstrated that even state-of-the-art models such as GPT-4 and Claude v1.3 are vulnerable to adversarial attacks exploiting weaknesses in safety training.

 Keyword-based filters identify and block prompts containing specific keywords or phrases linked to harmful or sensitive topics.
 This approach effectively prevents content that violates predefined guidelines but struggles to detect subtle or nuanced forms of harmful content \cite{Deng2023Multilingual}.
 Attackers often bypass keyword filters using synonyms or paraphrases to avoid blocked keywords \cite{Schulhoff2023Ignore}.